skorasaurus/cleboundaries/README.md

 NN - verify perhaps with a later map, but (043_Hopkins 1912 v2  Plate 40.TIF); has a sub plat with this piece on there; coincidence?! (see DD for more information)

-PP - verify the southwestern part of it; specifically the Volkmann map had the border at IRA avenue; but a portion of the southernb 1968 map border was south of ira avenue and was between IRA and Vandalia avenue
+PP - verify the southwestern part of it; specifically the Volkmann map had the border at IRA avenue; but a portion of the southern 1968 map border was south of ira avenue and was between IRA and Vandalia avenue

-QQ - yes, the 1968 map says the northern boundary is south of barrett; but the
+QQ - the 1968 map says the northern boundary is south of barrett.

 RR - looks good; matched up eastern border